devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 dynamic block                ≠  for_each on a whole resource
 ```

-Every single one of these has caused a real production mistake somewhere, in my experience or on a team I've worked with directly — this isn't an abstract list of trivia, it's a list of postmortem root causes with the specifics filed off.
+Every single one of these has caused a real production mistake somewhere, in my experience or on a team I've worked with directly, this isn't an abstract list of trivia, it's a list of postmortem root causes with the specifics filed off.

 ---

-# Part XVIII — Common Exam Traps, Worked as Q&A
+# Part XVIII: Common Exam Traps, Worked as Q&A

 ## 83. Trap: Sensitive